ManticoreGamesInc/CC-Chat-Rewards/README.md

 The phrase the player must type into the chat to receive the reward.

--Case Sensitive
+- Case Sensitive

 If true, then the phrase and chat message will compare upper and lower case spelling.

--Check Teams
+- Check Teams

 If true, then only players on certain teams will be rewarded.

--Teams
+- Teams

 If CheckTeams is true, then this comma-separated list of team numbers will represent the team players that can receive a reward.

--Check Tokens
+- Check Tokens

 If true, then only players that have a wallet linked containing an NFT will be rewarded.

--Contract Addresses
+- Contract Addresses

 If CheckTokens is true, then this comma-separated list of contract addresses will check if the player owns a token from one of these collections.

--Start Time
+- Start Time

 The time the phrase will start being rewarded.
 Uses UTC time zone and 24 hour notation with a colon (for example: "18:56").
 Defaults to "0:0".

--Stop Time
+- Stop Time

 The time the phrase will stop being rewarded.
 Uses UTC time zone and 24 hour notation with a colon (for example: "18:56").
 Defaults to "24:0".

--Cooldown Timer
+- Cooldown Timer

 The amount of seconds before the player can be rewarded again.
 Any number less than 1 will be treated as no cooldown.

--Daily Limit
+- Daily Limit

 The amount of times a player can claim reward in a day.
 Any number less than 1 will be treated as no limit.

--Reward Points Title
+- Reward Points Title

 The title of the Reward Points notification.
 Note: Reward Points are only usable by Perks members.

--Reward Points Amount
+- Reward Points Amount

 The amount of the Reward Points rewarded.
 Note: Reward Points are only usable by Perks members.

--Resource Name
+- Resource Name

 The name of the resource to be rewarded.

--Resource Amount
+- Resource Amount

 The amount of resource rewarded.